-Gonzaga's educational philosophy is based on the centuries-old Ignatian model of educating the whole person: mind, body, and spirit.
-Gonzaga's student organizations are diverse in nature and, whatever students’ interests or career goals, there are activities available that will enhance their knowledge and abilities that also contribute to their community.
+Gonzaga’s educational philosophy is based on the centuries-old Ignatian model of educating the whole person: mind, body, and spirit.
+Gonzaga’s student organizations are diverse in nature.
+Whatever students’ interests or career goals, there are activities available that will enhance their knowledge and abilities while also contributing to the community.

 Gonzaga is a major player in national moot court competitions and fields a variety of moot court teams.
 Students also have an opportunity to participate in the Linden Cup, Gonzaga’s prestigious intra-school moot court competition.
 The student-run Gonzaga Law Review is circulated throughout the country, and the Gonzaga Journal of International Law, the online international law journal, receives submissions from around the world.

-The Student Bar Association is a strong, active organization that encourages student involvement, and there are abundant opportunities to participate in student organizations, legal fraternities, public service projects, and other activities.
-Programs such as the Juvenile Records Sealing Project and the Moderate Means Program allow even first-year students to spend time helping members of the Spokane community access legal services.
+The Student Bar Association encourages student involvement, and there are abundant opportunities to participate in student organizations, legal fraternities, public service projects, and other activities.
+Programs such as the Juvenile Records Sealing Project and the Moderate Means Program allow even first-year law students to spend time helping members of the Spokane community access legal services.

-Gonzaga Law sponsors a summer law program in Florence, Italy where students can take classes in subjects including international human rights law, international mediation, and comparative criminal law, and comparative women’s rights.
+Gonzaga Law sponsors a summer study of law program in Florence, Italy where students can take classes with an international and comparative law focus.

 Physical Facilities and Chastek Law Library